 Learning to use pdb effectively is a major step in becoming a proficient programmer.
 Here’s why every developer should become familiar with it:

-2. Teaches Systematic Debugging: By stepping through code, new developers learn to follow a logical process, identifying root causes more efficiently.
+pdballows for hands-on exploration, helping developers grasp code behavior and flow in real time. - Teaches Systematic Debugging: By stepping through code, new developers learn to follow a logical process, identifying root causes more efficiently.

-3. Encourages Better Code Quality: Debugging regularly with pdb reinforces habits that lead to more thorough testing, cleaner code, and fewer errors in production
+pdbreinforces habits that lead to more thorough testing, cleaner code, and fewer errors in production